 When is the best time to seek therapy?

 I believe anyone can benefit from therapy, but I have witnessed it to be most helpful when parents and children are ready to engage in the conversation and work necessary for healing and change.
-If families are ambivalent but curious enough to learn more, please contact me for more information or to have any of your questions answered.
+If families are ambivalent but curious enough to learn more, please reach out for more information or to have any of your questions answered.

 Who does The Safe Calm Place serve?

-The Safe Calm Place welcomes young people ages 3-21 who are seeking relief from symptoms of emotional distress.
+The Safe Calm Place welcomes young people ages 3-17 who are seeking relief from symptoms of emotional distress.
 Youth who are experiencing symptoms of trauma, anxiety, mood dysregulation, or concerns with behavior or attachment are welcome.
-Family work is important to therapeutic success, especially with younger children, and will also be discussed and considered with adolescents and young adults.
+Family work is important to therapeutic success, especially with younger children, and will also be discussed and considered with adolescents.
 The treatment methods used will be developmentally appropriate, and in all cases will encourage relationship-building, resourcing, processing, and future planning and preparation.